 - Bike tour of Amsterdam: from €25

 - Trip Leader throughout the tour

-- Any international flights to London and from Rome are not included in this price.
+- Any international flights to/from London are not included in this price.
 We always recommend that you arrive 1 day prior to your tour starting date.

-- Travel insurance is not included in this Play & Pause: Central & Southern Europe Highlights tour.
+- Travel insurance is not included in this Play & Pause: Central & Eastern Europe (Winter) tour.
 Travel insurance is mandatory to buy.
 We recommend purchasing it from World Nomads.